By Porsha Jones, MS, LMFT

 About the Author:

-Porsha is on the Board of Advisors for the Professional Sports Wives Association, and specializes in working with pro athletes and their families.
+Porsha is on the Board of Advisers for the Professional Sports Wives Association, and specializes in working with pro athletes and their families.

-Porsha is experienced in working with individuals, couples and families suffering from anxiety, grief, depression, major conflict, infidelity, divorce, parenting, career counseling, bi-racial issues and blended families.
+Porsha specializes in working with individuals, couples and families experiencing anxiety, grief, depression, major conflict, infidelity, divorce, parenting, career counseling, interracial relationship and blended families.